What you should know about inhaled corticosteroidsAsthma | 9/7/2023

-For some 30 years, inhaled corticosteroids, ICSs, have been the frontline treatment for anyone with persistent asthma.
-Effective at controlling symptoms, reducing the risk of flare-ups and minimising the impact of asthma on our everyday lives, inhalers containing preventative corticosteroids can make a world of difference to our lungs and lives.
+For some 40 years, inhaled corticosteroids, ICSs, have been the frontline treatment for anyone with persistent asthma.
+Effective at improving lung function, preventing and controlling symptoms, reducing the risk of flare-ups and minimising the impact of asthma on our everyday lives, inhalers containing corticosteroids make a world of difference to our lungs and lives.

-Despite this, studies show that most people with asthma aren’t using their preventer medication as they should.
-What are some preconceptions that might be holding them back?
-We answered some of the most common questions about inhaled corticosteroids.
+Despite this, studies show that most people with asthma aren’t using their preventer medication as they should do.
+We looked at some preconceptions that might be holding them back.
+Here are answers to some of the most common questions about inhaled corticosteroids.

 Is it safe to use inhaled corticosteroids?

 Unlike oral steroids, a preventer inhaler sends corticosteroids – anti-inflammatory medication – straight to your lungs, minimising absorption into the rest of the body.
-If used properly and prescribed in standard doses, treatment is safe and unwanted side effects are generally few.
-It’s important to always read carefully the information leaflet that comes with your inhaler and follow your doctor’s instructions.
+If used properly and prescribed in standard doses, treatment is safe and unwanted side effects are few.
+Some people can develop oral thrush and hoarseness, but these can be controlled by rinsing the mouth after using the inhaler.
+It’s important to always read carefully the package leaflet that comes with your inhaler and follow your doctor’s instructions.
 If you experience any side effects, please consult your doctor.

-Can I stop using my preventive inhaler when my symptoms disappear?
+Can I stop using my preventer inhaler when my symptoms disappear?

-Asthma is a chronic disease and it doesn’t simply disappear.
-You may have long stretches when you’re symptom free.
-In that case, your doctor may prescribe a low dose ICS to ensure it stays that way.
-A decision to quit your medication should be made only together with your healthcare provider.
+Asthma is a chronic disease, and it doesn’t simply disappear.
+Some children experience a cure from asthma, but for some of them asthma will reappear later in life.
+As an adult, you may have long stretches when you are symptom-free.
+In that case, your doctor may prescribe a lower dose ICS to ensure it stays that way.
+A decision to change your medication should be made only together with your healthcare provider.

 Could I simply use a reliever inhaler for flare-ups?

-If you have persistent asthma, the best way to stay on top of symptoms is to use your preventive inhaler consistently, keeping your reliever inhaler on hand in the event of a flare-up.
+If you have persistent asthma, the best way to stay on top of symptoms is to use your preventer inhaler consistently and keep your reliever inhaler on hand in the event of a flare-up.

-If you’re using your reliever inhaler more than several times a week, you’re probably putting up with symptoms unnecessarily.
-Using corticosteroids even when you feel fine means you’re keeping inflammation at bay.
+A reliever is a short-acting bronchodilator which gives quick relief to shortness of breath.
+It is important that the reliever is not used alone in the treatment of asthma.
+If you’re using your reliever inhaler several times a week, you’re probably tolerating symptoms unnecessarily.
+Using inhaled corticosteroid treatment even when you feel fine means you’re keeping inflammation at bay.

 Can inhaled corticosteroids increase my weight?